chungers/infrakit/docs/content/faq/aws.md

 # Docker for AWS FAQ

-## Why do you need my Amazon Account Number?
-We are using a private Custom AMI, and in order to give you access to this AMI, we need your Amazon account number.

-## How do I find my Amazon Account Number?
-You can find this information your Amazon Support Center.
-For more info, look at the directions on [this page](../index.md).

-## I use more than one Amazon account, how do I get access to all of them.
-Use the beta sign up form, and put the account number that you need to use most there.
-Then email us <docker-for-iaas@docker.com> with your information and your other Amazon account numbers, and we will do our best to add those accounts as well.
-But due to the large amount of requests, it might take a while before those accounts to get added, so be sure to include the important one in the sign up form, so at least you will have that one.

 ## Can I use my own AMI?

-No, at this time we only support our AMI.
+No, at this time we only support the default Docker for AWS AMI.

-## How to use Docker for AWS with an AWS account with an EC2-Classic region.
+## How to use Docker for AWS with an AWS account in an EC2-Classic region.

 If you have an AWS account that was created before **December 4th, 2013** you have what is known as an **EC2-Classic** account on regions where you have previously deployed resources. **EC2-Classic** accounts don't have default VPC's or the associated subnets, etc. This causes a problem when using our CloudFormation template  because we are using the [Fn:GetAZs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getavailabilityzones.html) function they provide to determine which availability zones you have access too.
 When used in a region where you have **EC2-Classic**, this function will return all availability zones for a region, even ones you don't have access too.
 When you have an **EC2-VPC** account, it will return only the availability zones you have access to.